trajnovd/code-leap/README.md

     - Go to **Sketch** -> **Include Library** -> **Manage Libraries...**
     - Search for **TM1637Display** and install the latest version.
 - **Similar Installation for the Esp8266 library**

 ---

+## 3D Models

+The repository includes Fusion 360 files and 3D models for the enclosure.
+These files can be used to 3D print or modify the design of the box housing the components.

+- **Directory**: `3D_Models/`
+- Files included:
+  - Fusion 360 project file (`.f3d`)
+  - STL files for 3D printing
+  - STEP files for compatibility with other CAD software

+To view or edit the 3D models, open the Fusion 360 files with Autodesk Fusion 360 or import the STEP files into your preferred 3D modeling software.

+---